-Pupils who have a statement of special educational needs are considered for admission between the ages of 2-19 years, up to the allocated number of 100 planned places (it is expected that the school will be able to offer more places in the coming years).
-In some cases the school accepts pupils on assessment places and the school will contribute to the statutory assessment procedures, however prospective parents and children usually need to go through an admissions panel which are lead by: Surrey County Council, NW Local Education Area.
+Pupils who have an Education, Health and Care Pan are considered for admission between the ages of 3-19 years, up to the allocated number of 125 planned places.
+In some cases the school accepts pupils on assessment places and the school will contribute to the statutory assessment procedures, however prospective parents and children usually need to go through an admissions panel which are led by: Surrey County Council, NW Local Education Area.
 The school also accepts applicants based in other Local Authorities.
 Parents wanting a place should always contact their case manager in the first instance.
 Places are allocated according to greatest need.

 Click here for a link to the school and college performance tables service.

 Visits to the school are always welcomed and prospective parents should contact the school to arrange an appointment, so that we can ensure that you can get the most from your visit.